 Constipation is a common problem for people with cancer and during cancer treatment.
 Find out about the symptoms.

-Constipation means having difficulty opening your bowels.
+Constipation means difficulty having a poo.
 Knowing what is normal for you will help you know whether you have constipation or not.

 How constipation affects you

 If you are constipated, you won’t have regular bowel movements (poo, stools or faeces).
 You might not have one for a few days or more.

 The early symptoms of constipation can include:

-- difficulty and pain when having a bowel movement
+- difficulty and pain when passing a poo

 - fewer than 3 poo's a week

 - having to strain a lot when trying to open your bowels

-- hard poo (stools or faeces) that looks like small hard pellets
+- hard poo that looks like small hard pellets

 - feeling bloated and sluggish